 All Aboard Charity Shops can make use of the following goods for their charity shops raising money for UK Jewish Charities.

-- Homeware, small electricals, small furniture.
-Large furniture for collection only
+- Homeware, small electricals, Large furniture (by collection only)

 Tel: 020 8381 1717.
 Email: email@example.com